 With the change in business model in the current crisis, many training organizations have had to do the unthinkable and move to Live Virtual training options.
 Existing wisdom was that training online, just as running teams virtually would be a disaster and reduce the student’s experience.

 We were Wrong!

-In-person pass rates are slightly lower 6% looking only at students from 2020.Scrum.org Assessment Result
+In-person pass rates are slightly higher 6% looking only at students from 2020.Scrum.org Assessment Result

 When Scrum and Agile were first conceptualized the idea of colocation meant that we had to have everyone in the same place in order to get that extra 80% of communication that is non-verbal.